slamice/wri/fiction/hipsters/first-draft/ch05 - walk away from Renee.md

 I tried to change the subject, "I'm getting worried about my visa."

-(("Why?"

-"Because I'm suffering here.
-It's just so beauracratic.
-It's been a year and..."))

 "Welcome to the world my friend."
 Selina raised her mug.
 "Where the proletariot never sleeps and we're drowning in our disappointment.
 It's us against it.
 We exist." she said dryly.

-((Start to talk about potential marriage to Renee))
+"It's been a while though?"

+"It's just so beauracratic.
+It's been a year and will probably take longer."
+I said, shrugging.

+"Why don't you marry Renee?"

+"I don't think we're quite there yet."

+"So it's a commitment thing?
+Like responsibility stuff?"

+I looked at Selina, "I think mentally we're not there yet.
+We both have our reservations."

 The detour I took on my way back was long.
 I went through a village of modern apartments complexes, still deserted.
 Apartments that were half finished had already been bought.
 The concreate jutted to the sky.
 I wondered for a moment what it was like to live on the top floor, to live on any floor.
 Soon there'll be rich toddlers.
 There'll be yoga pants.
 There'll be dogs running around everywhere here too.
 Dogs.
 My coworkers would love these places.
 Basterdized Bauhaus.
 The same sky's they'd be under has been around longer than birds, but to the new residents it'll be a nice touch and a simple distraction from what they needed to do to need to do.